Search

 RolloutParallel execution with dynamic user/tool simulation

-Bloom tested 4 alignment-related behaviors on 16 frontier models:
+Bloom tested 4 alignment-related behaviors across 16 frontier models:

-• Delusional Sycophancy — Excessive flattery despite facts
+• Delusional sycophancy — Excessive flattery despite the facts

-• Long-horizon Sabotage — Subtle sabotage actions upon instruction
+• Long-horizon sabotage — Subtle sabotage actions on instruction

 • Self-preservation — Attempts to resist modification/shutdown